JPEGMAFIA says he will release three albums in 2023

 JPEGMAFIA has said that he intends to put out three albums this year.

-Earlier this month the US rapper announced that he would be releasing a collaborative album with Danny Brown in 2023, having announced the project last March.
+Earlier this month the US rapper said that he would be releasing a collaborative album with Danny Brown in 2023, having announced the project last March.

 Sharing the news via a tweet, he confirmed that the album will arrive in 2023, and also shared behind-the-scenes pictures of the pair working together.